 During her years at BSS, Lauren went on tour with the Friendship Touring Ensemble to Chile/Peru in 1997 and England/Ireland in 2000.
 In 2002, Lauren was the recipient of the Amherst Symphony Orchestra Scholarship, the Buffalo Philharmonic Scholarship, and the Buffalo Chamber Society Scholarship.
 Lauren has performed as soloist with the Buffalo Philharmonic on two separate occasions and in the fall of 2009 performed as soloist with the Amherst Symphony Orchestra.
 Lauren performed with the Charleston Symphony Orchestra and the Ensemble of St. Clare Chamber Orchestra in Charleston, SC from 2009 – 2013.
 Lauren has been subbing with the Buffalo Philharmonic Orchestra since 2013.

-Lauren lives in Clarence Center with her husband Aaron and daughter Savannah.
+Lauren resides in Clarence Center with her family.

 Shannon Levine has been practicing the cello since she was ten.
 She completed her Bachelor of Arts in Music at Gustavus Adolphus College, St. Peter, Minnesota (with a detour through the chemistry department along the way).
 In 2008, she earned a Master of Music degree in Cello Performance from Illinois State University in Normal, Illinois; while she was there she participated in orchestra and numerous chamber ensembles.
 Mrs. Levine was a group class and individual lesson teacher for Illinois State’s String Project program, which provides instruction to school-age children on violin, viola, and cello, under the supervision of Master Teachers Dr. Katherine Lewis and Dr. Adriana Ransom.
 After graduation, Mrs. Levine stayed in central Illinois, teaching private lessons and mixed-instrument group classes.
 She also performed with numerous local ensembles, including the Millikin-Decatur Symphony, the Illinois Symphony, and the Peoria Symphony Orchestra.

 Mrs. Levine has completed Suzuki teacher training through cello book 5 at the American Suzuki Institute, the Chicago Suzuki Institute and the Ithaca Suzuki Institute under teacher trainers Jean Dexter, Barbara Wampner, Sally Gross, Pam Devenport and Carol Tarr.
-Shannon lives in Buffalo with her husband and fellow faculty member David, and their daughter Anna.
+Shannon lives in Buffalo with her husband and fellow faculty member David, and their daughters Anna and Miriam.

 Rasa Stalygiene is a graduate of the Lithuanian Music Academy in Vilnius, Lithuania, Europe.
 She holds Bachelor’s and Master’s Degrees in Piano Performance, Accompaniment, and Piano Pedagogy.
 During her Master studies at LMA in 1993-1995 and until coming to the United States in 2000 with her husband and two sons, Rasa taught piano and accompanied string, wind, and vocal students at the renowned Mikalojus Konstantinas Ciurlionis School of Arts and Liepaites Music School in Vilnius, where she was the head of the piano department, and the youngest member of the faculty.
 During that time she also toured Europe – Poland, Germany, Switzerland, Russia, Latvia, Estonia – as a soloist, and accompanist.